-One of the most well-known theories to explain a child’s development was created by Jean Piaget.
-On this page, we’re going to go over the basics of his theory on cognitive development.
+Jean Piaget created one of the most well-known theories to explain a child's development.
+This page will review the basics of his theory on cognitive development.

 If you have ever babysat, worked with children, or cared for younger siblings, you might have experienced moments where you noticed that the child just didn’t understand simple concepts.
-When you play peek-a-boo with a baby, it appears as though they genuinely don’t know where you went.
-When you try and reason with a toddler, it appears as though they can’t understand why their brother also needs to eat food, even though the toddler wants it for themselves.
+When you play peek-a-boo with a baby, it seems they genuinely don't know where you went.
+When you try to reason with a toddler, it appears they can’t understand why their brother also needs to eat food, even though they want it for themselves.

 Other than causing hilarious moments of misunderstanding, these situations show how far along the child is in their cognitive development.
-There are certain concepts and skills that children develop as they age into young adults.
+Children develop certain concepts and skills as they age into young adults.

 Who is Jean Piaget?

 Jean Piaget was a Swiss psychologist who traveled to France to study children and intelligence.
-He noticed, while studying children and raising three children of his own, that children would get the same questions wrong or misunderstand similar concepts at the same age.
+While studying children and raising three children of his own, he noticed that children would get the same questions wrong or misunderstand similar concepts at the same age.

-He went on to develop a theory that outlined different stages that children went through to complete their cognitive development.
+He developed a theory outlining the different stages children underwent to complete their cognitive development.

 Let’s go through each of these stages.